KILTprotocol/docs/docs/develop/01_sdk/02_Cookbook/04_KILT credentials/01_ctypes.md

 ### Properties

-When making a new CType schema, the following properties are required:
+When making a claim for a CType, all the following properties are required:

 - One of the following fields: `type` or `$ref`
 - A type of 'string', 'integer', 'number' and 'boolean' to define the attribute